bbauska/CAD101en/README.md

 </div>

 <h3 id="ch1-2">1.2 Overview of Web and Cloud Development</h3>

-When you're starting out as a Web Developer, it can be difficult to determine what you need to learn and what order you should learn it in.
+<p>When you're starting out as a Web Developer, it can be difficult to
+determine what you need to learn and what order you should learn it in.</p>

-Understanding how the websites that you're already familiar with are constructed and delivered to you is a good starting point.
+<p>Understanding how the websites that you're already familiar with are
+constructed and delivered to you is a good starting point.</p>

-Let's review the basics of how you interact with a website:
+<p>Let's review the basics of how you interact with a website:</p>
 <ol>
   <li>You launch an internet browser -- there are lots available:
   <ul>